Afreen1712/edureka-transaction-api/README.md

-# edureka-transaction-api
+1Project = edureka-transaction-api.
-#This is my first edureka project.
+This is my first edureka project.
-#MY name is Afreen
+MY name is Afreen.